ndhoule/map/README.md

 ### map(iterator : Function, collection : Object|Array|string) => Array

-Produce a new array by passing each value in the input `collection` through a transformative `iterator` function.
-The `iterator` function is passed three arguments: `(value, index, collection)`.
+Produce a new array by passing each value in the input `collection` through an `iterator` function and accumulating the results.
+The `iterator` is passed three arguments: `(value, index, collection)`.

 ```javascript
 var square = function(x) { return x * x; };